srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/22-Open a Support Request.md

 2. From the **All services** blade, search for and select **Help + support**, then select **Support plans**.

 3. Take a few minutes to review the different support plans.
 Notice what is included in the **Basic** plan.
+(Need to refresh the page.)

 4. Click **+ New support request**.
 The ticket is created based on the values you specify.